orblivion/ntfy/.sandstorm/README_DETAILS.md

 * "Service URL"
         * Other servers would require making a request to a different domain from the browser.
 Not sure if this is allowable in the current Sansdtorm model.
         * I figured this feature would be overly complicated anyway
+* Attachments
+	* Attachments (`NTFY_ATTACHMENT_CACHE_DIR`) requires `BASE_URL`, I think because it's serving files at a full URL.
+        * We can't have a `BASE_URL`
+                * The ui subdomain (in Sandstorm) always changes
+                * The API URL is bound to change and should not be made available to the application anyway
+	* For the future we can perhaps employ static publishing which will have a steady subdomain.
+                * So long as we can make it a directory that ntfy can still delete file that have left the cache expiry time.
+	* Also, removing attachments reduces the attack surface for abusive behavior since the server is wide open.
+                * We may wan to try to implement authentication (protected topics) first.

 #### Caveats about reliability